 Dog Canyon area at the north side of the national park is also reached by a paved road, but a 105 mile drive through New Mexico is needed to get there.

-Admission to the park (2020) is good value at just $5 per person, while the campground is also inexpensive, $8 per vehicle per night, though increases are proposed, to $7 and $15 respectively.
+Admission to the park (2024) is good value at just $10 per person, while the campground is also fairly inexpensive, $20 per vehicle per night.

 Chihuahuan Desert, where the temperatures usually top 100°F for over four months of the year, and plant life is quite different - several species of cacti, yucca, sotol and other similar spiky bushes.
 This land is towards the northern edge of the desert, which in Texas is most spectacular around